 Performing root cause analysis, they found that the real issues were that clients hadn’t assigned sufficient time to testing and following up on bugs.
 Consequently, they changed their delivery model by offering onsite test and incident management services.

 NPS Root Cause Analysis Technique: The 5 Whys

 The 5 Whys is a deduction technique developed by Toyota and used to explore the underlying root cause of a problem.

 When you need to understand the root cause(s) of an NPS driver, select a subset of respondents and interview them using this technique.

 The technique repeats the question “Why?” a number of times with each answer forming the basis of the next question.
 The reason why it’s called the 5 Whys is that it often takes 5 questions to get to the root cause.

 In reality, you can ask other questions than “Why?” as long as you use open-ended questions.

 We hope you found it helpful.
-As we’ve mentioned throughout the article, we have many courses on Net Promoter, including courses on how to measure, analyze, act and grow using your NPS program.
+As mentioned throughout the article, we have many Net Promoter courses, including how to measure, analyze, act, and grow using your NPS program.

 Interested in learning more about Account Experience?
 Contact our team today!